Operation & Revenue

 Indoor Facility Economic Impact

-According to Randall Travel Marketing, the indoor facilities would have the potential to host 6 to 8 tournaments a year for various indoor sports including volleyball, basketball, soccer and pickleball.
-Those tournaments could draw in an average of 50 to 100 teams per year.
+According to Randall Travel Marketing, the indoor facilities would have the potential to host 6 to 8 tournaments a year for various indoor sports including volleyball, basketball, soccer

 Outdoor Facility Operations

-Existing staff would be used to oversee operations at the upgraded ballfield and expanded tennis courts.
+Existing staff will be used to oversee operations at the upgraded ballfield and expanded tennis courts.
 Potential revenue sources are expanded tournament opportunities, upgraded concession areas, a central tennis facility to host tournaments, rentals, and other special events.

 Outdoor Facility Projected Economic Impact